chinamike65/hugo-tuolesi/content/book5/book5en.md

 Not understanding the emptiness of dependent origination, not understanding the causes and conditions of the six realms of samsara, afflictions, and suffering, not understanding that human beings have no ego, and dharmas have no ego, all belong to the afflictions of ignorance.

 For example, when it was about to get dark, I saw a coil of rope and mistook it for a snake, so I was very scared.
-This is a typical metaphor about the troubles of ignorance.
+This is a typical metaphor about the afflictions of ignorance.

 Because there is no understanding of the true face of things (rope), ego (snake) arises.
-Once attached, many troubles and pains (fear) arise.
+Once attached, many afflictions and pains (fear) arise.

-As the ego grows, the stronger the ego, the more karma, and the more troubles and sufferings that follow.
+As the ego grows, the stronger the ego, the more karma, and the more afflictions and sufferings that follow.

 Delusion is divided into two parts: ego enforcement and law enforcement.